-To date, revenues have not been significant.
 We do not know when, or if, we will generate revenues from our product sales significant enough to generate profits.
 We do not expect to generate significant revenue from product sales unless and until we obtain regulatory approval of and commercialize more of our cell-based product candidates.
 We anticipate that we will continue to incur losses for the foreseeable future, and we expect the losses to increase as we continue the development of, and seek regulatory approvals for, our cell-based product candidates, and begin to commercialize any approved products either directly ourselves or through a collaborator or partner.
 We are subject to all of the risks inherent in the development of new cell-based products, and we may encounter unforeseen expenses, difficulties, complications, delays and other unknown factors that may adversely affect our business.
-We expect to incur additional costs associated with operating as a U.S. public company.
 We anticipate that we will need substantial additional funding in connection with our continuing operations.

-We expect that our research and development expenses will decrease in the short term (12 to 24 months) as we complete our Phase 3 trials or if we are able to successfully partner one or more of our product candidates.
+We expect that our research and development expenses will decrease in the short term (12 months) as we complete our Phase 3 trials for MPC-06-ID (CLBP) and MPC-150-IM (CHF) or if we are able to successfully partner one or more of our product candidates.
 We expect management and administration expenses to remain relatively consistent.
 Subject to us achieving successful regulatory approval we expect an increase in our total expenses driven by an increase in our product manufacturing and selling, general and administrative expenses as we move towards commercialization.
 Therefore, we will need additional capital to fund our operations, which we may raise through a combination of equity offerings, debt financings, other third-party funding, marketing and distribution arrangements and other collaborations, strategic alliances and licensing arrangements.